alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_05_https_configuration.md

 [SSL/TLS certificate](https://en.wikipedia.org/wiki/Transport_Layer_Security#Digital_certificates) and configure it
 on our SLB (by adding a [HTTPS listener](https://www.alibabacloud.com/help/doc-detail/86438.htm)).

-Once configured, the SLB handles the HTTPS "complexities" and continue to communicate with backend servers via unencrypted HTTP.
+Once configured, the SLB handles the HTTPS "complexities" and continues to communicate with backend servers via unencrypted HTTP.
 Thus, a typical HTTPS request works like this:
 * A user opens a HTTPS connection with our web application;
 * The SLB uses its configured SSL/TLS certificate to establish a secured connection;